-We have found all of this in our next Head of School, Ms. Alex Lockett.
+We have found all of this in our next Head of School, Ms. Alexandra Lockett.

 Ms. Lockett won the admiration of the extended Cate community during her visit to the Mesa with her approachability, her eagerness to listen and learn, her positive and seemingly endless energy, and her genuine care for student and faculty well-being.
 She brings with her a demonstrated commitment to academic rigor and faculty professional development, extensive experience with diversity and inclusion work, a background in mediation as well as business administration and management, and most importantly, an extraordinary ability to connect with students, faculty, parents, and alumni alike.

 Ms. Lockett’s own educational journey began as a student at the National Cathedral School in Washington, D.C.
 She studied pre-med at Brown University, where she earned her BS in Biology, and later earned an MBA from Mills College with a focus on Educational Leadership.
 During her fifteen years at San Francisco University High School, she taught, served as Dean of Students, and gained national recognition for an innovative mentoring program she developed.
 In 2019, she joined the highly respected Crystal Springs Uplands School as Head of Upper School and has led that community with exemplary skill and compassion through the challenges of the pandemic.

 Ms. Alexandra Lockett distinguished herself from a field of diverse and impressive candidates as a coalition builder and a driven agent of positive change.
 We have found in her someone who deeply senses “the spirit of this place” and who will lead our school into the future with strength, vision, and courage while honoring its core values and distinguished past.